RedisBloom/RedisBloom/docs/docs/bloom-filter.md

 - Has the user ever made purchases in this category of products/services?
 - Do I need to skip some security steps when the user is buying with a vetted online shop (big retailers like Amazon, Apple app store...)?
 - Has this credit card been reported as lost/stolen?
-An additional benefit of using a bloom filter in the last case is that financial organizations can exchange their lists of stolen/blocked credit card numbers without revealing the numbers themselves.
+An additional benefit of using a Bloom filter in the last case is that financial organizations can exchange their lists of stolen/blocked credit card numbers without revealing the numbers themselves.

 **Ad placement (retail, advertising)**